Neutron Network

 The single API is used to configure heterogeneous hardware.
 OpenDaylight integrates tightly with the OpenStack SDN controller, providing the central controller element for many open-source clouds.
 It was born shortly after Neutron, and the two projects married as soon as the ML2 plugin was available in Neutron.
 OpenDaylight is not intended to replace the Neutron Networks but adds and provides better functionality and network management.
 OpenDaylight Beryllium offers a Base, Virtualized, and Service Provider edition.

 OpenDaylight (ODL) understands the network at a high level, running multiple applications on top of managing network objects.
 It consists of a Northbound interface, Middle tier, and Southbound interface.
-The northbound interface offers the abstraction of the network.
-It exposes interfaces to those writing applications to the controller, and it’s here you make requests with high-level instructions.
+The northbound interface offers the network’s abstraction.
+It exposes interfaces to those writing applications to the controller, and it’s here that you make requests with high-level instructions.

 The middle tier interprets and compiles the request, enabling the southbound interface to action the network.
 The type of southbound protocol is irrelevant to the northbound API.
 It’s wholly abstracted and could be OpenFlow, OVSDB, or BGP-LS.
 The following screen displays generic information for the OpenDaylight Lithium release.